Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 980 Ti, in theory, should perform much faster than the Radeon R7 250 in general. (explain)
+Memory BandwidthThe GeForce GTX 980 Ti, in theory, should be a lot faster than the Radeon R7 250 overall. (explain)

-Texel RateThe GeForce GTX 980 Ti should be much (approximately 633%) better at AF than the Radeon R7 250. (explain)
+Texel RateThe GeForce GTX 980 Ti is quite a bit (about 633%) faster with regards to texture filtering than the Radeon R7 250. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison